Wildfire Land-Based Recovery

 • Reductions in timber value and economic opportunities

-The government has historically, and will continue to assess all wildfires for potential intervention opportunities that will support our lands and ecosystems.
-Natural resource professionals, First Nations, and partners filter wildfires to determine which wildfires may qualify for additional wildfire recovery planning.
+The government has historically and continues to assess all wildfires for potential intervention opportunities that will support our lands and ecosystems.
+Natural resource professionals, First Nations and partners filter wildfires to determine which wildfires may qualify for additional wildfire recovery planning.
 Selected wildfires will have a focused assessment of immediate impacts as well as forecasted impacts of the wildfire on public safety and resource values.
 Focused assessment allows us to determine whether monitoring or intervention is required to support the recovery of the area to either a pre-fire condition or a desired future state condition.
 Ongoing research and partnerships promote continuous learning opportunities as we enter a period of time where the occurrence and frequency of wildfires is predicted to increase in British Columbia.

 Three areas of work